-A couple of years of being established in the community followed by some part-time veterinary work on the coast and it became evident that although Pender Harbour was a very small community, it could use a fulltime resident veterinarian.
-Madeira Park Veterinary Hospital was established in 2003 and the communities support has been remarkable.
+A couple of years of being established in the community followed by some part-time veterinary work on the coast and it became evident that although Pender Harbour was a very small community, it could use a full-time resident veterinarian.
+Madeira Park Veterinary Hospital was established in 2003 and the community's support has been remarkable.

 Dr. Jackie Ordronneau, DVM